Dataloader

 Decode Arrow numeric / list-of-numeric columns to a tensor.

-def context_range(index_value)
+def context_range(

 Extra index-value range needed to decode index_value.